Chris Farasopoulos: Career

-Farasopoulos holds a BS in human performance from Brigham Young University and spent 13 years at Integrated Device Technology Inc. in various operations management positions both at IDT's Technology Center and IDT's Static RAM Division in Salinas, California.
-Before joining IDT, Farasopoulos held management positions at VLSI Technology Inc. and National Semiconductor.
-Most recently Farasopoulos was responsible for customer operations and business development as vice president with QuickSil of Fremont, California.
+Following his football career, Farasopoulos held management positions at VLSI Technology Inc. and National Semiconductor.
+He then spent 13 years at Integrated Device Technology (IDCT) in various operations management positions, both at the Technology Center and the Static RAM Division in Salinas, California.
+Most recently, Farasopoulos was responsible for customer operations and business development as vice president with QuickSil of Fremont, California.

-Farasopoulos is the only son of Vasilios Farasopoulos and Theodora Farasopoulos.
-Farasopoulos is married, has three daughters (two of whom are twins) and lives with his family in California.
+Personal life

+Farasopoulos is married and lives in California with his family, including his three daughters, two of whom are twins.